bl4szk4/Django_tutorial/readme.md

 - implemented GET method for projects and a single project using Django Rest Framework
 - added relations for models in API
 - added JWS authentication for API
+- ability to vote for projects with API (POST)

 07.05.2024 - API
 - Starting API